 In a healthy relationship, there’s a give and take from each person and sometimes you’ll meet in the middle.
 Look for a partner who’s willing to move past the power struggle so you can enjoy life together.

 Does your partner criticize you for behavior that they expect to get a pass on?
 Do you feel like there are different rules for each of you?
 This relationship red flag will leave you feeling like you can’t ever win or do anything right.

 Look for someone who lives in integrity by having the same set of rules and standards they have for you.
 Dating over 40 means you have less time to mess around with someone who thinks they can do no wrong.

 Guilt Trip You

 Does your date constantly leave you feeling like you did something wrong?
 Do they guilt trip and manipulate you into doing what they want?
 Guilt is not a strategy for lasting love.

 You should feel good when you part from your date at the end of the night (or the next morning).
 Focus on finding a person who lifts you up, not someone who brings you down.

-The dating process allows you to cultivate discernment so you can evaluate who is a match for you and who is not.
+The dating process allows you to cultivate discernment so you can evaluate who’s a match for you and who isn’t.
 Look for someone who values the same things as you.
-A person who wants the same things out of life, who has grown over the years, and has learned from their past mistakes in relationship.
-Remember, anyone can display some of these behaviors occasionally, but if they are repetitive, it’s more likely that there’s a problem.
+A person who wants the same things out of life, who has grown over the years, and who has learned from their past relationship mistakes.
+Remember, anyone can display some of these behaviors occasionally, but if they’re repetitive, it’s more likely that there’s a problem.

-If you would like to take a new approach to finding love that will last as well as avoid all of these red flags, download our special report, “7 Steps To Soulmating™.”
-You’ll receive our top dating strategies that have helped thousands to change their love strategies and finally create their soulmate relationship.
+If you would like to take a new approach to finding love that will last as well as avoid all of these red flags, join us for a Soulmate Strategy Session.
+We’ll give you custom tips and tools for creating the long-lasting love you desire.